What is refinancing and when does it make sense?

 Should you refinance a car loan?

 Refinancing into a longer loan can lower your monthly payments, but it will also mean that you're making payments for a longer period of time (and paying more in interest, unless you receive a substantially lower rate).
-While refinancing for a shorter term may increase your monthly payments, it will also trim the total interest that you pay and save you more.
+While refinancing for a shorter term may increase your monthly payments, it could also reduce the total interest that you pay and save you more.

 Should you refinance credit card debt?

 One common way to refinance credit card debt is through a balance transfer to a card with a lower interest rate.
 If you can find a card with a low transfer fee and a low introductory rate, you could save in interest and pay down the principal more quickly.
+This could also be a good way to consolidate credit card debt to a single monthly payment.
 But if the balance transfer fee is too high — or if you're unable to pay off your balance before the interest rate on the new card jumps or you continue to charge more purchases — you could end up with a bigger balance and a higher interest rate than on a previous card.